-Hidden Cubes, a tactile 3D puzzle game.
-Twist and turn your viewpoint to figure out how to construct the shape on front of you, using a selection of different chunks.
+Hidden Cubes is a tactile 3D puzzle game.
+Twist and turn your viewpoint to figure out how to fit the broken shapes back together again over a series of increasingly complex levels.

 I'm currently procrastinating on making the levels for this game, so that means finally devlog article is a great thing to do, right?
 Right.